Can A Business Be Sued if Employee or Customer Contracts COVID-19?

 On April 27, Georgia businesses that have been closed for several weeks because of the coronavirus were allowed to reopen, but with conditions.
-Businesses are required to implement various measures to help prevent the spread of COVID-19.
-These include:
+But even with prevention what happens if someone gets sick?
+Can employee sue due to COVID-19?
+Here we explore this concern.
+When if comes to safety standards for prevention, businesses are required to implement various measures to help prevent the spread of COVID-19.
+These covid-19 prevention measures include:

 - Screening and evaluating symptomatic workers and requiring them to stay home if they are ill;